sbazaz/ulwd/README.md

 4. Reboot the WebDAQ system

-#### Note: The DAQ module's firmware is stored in a volatile memory, therefor when the WebDAQ system is shut down the firmware image will be lost.
-The ulGetDeviceInvetory function load's the firmware image to the module when it is invoked for the first time after system boot.
-Loading the firmware image takes about 5 to 8 seconds.

 ### Examples
 The C examples are located in the examples folder, Run the following commands to build the examples.